AshishAlamKabir/Prayah/replit.md

 UI framework: Tailwind CSS with shadcn/ui components for modern design.
 Security requirements: JWT-based authentication with role-based access control.
 Features required: Complete educational management system with student lifecycle tracking.
-Role-based access: Only PrayasAdmin has full super admin access; all other accounts are role-based with limited functionality according to their specific assignments.
+Role-based access: Only PrayasAdhayanChakraAdmin has full super admin access; all other accounts are role-based with limited functionality according to their specific assignments.

 ## System Architecture